ZakiAlzaki01/Thesis2024_cyclicloading/README.md

 Flowchart illustrating Data Pre-Processing steps.![FLOWCHART2](https://github.com/ZakiAlzaki01/Thesis2024_cyclicloading/assets/96828893/34a1da42-2315-4f4f-9c01-dbefe57bfc12)

+contact information for authors:
+Zaki Alzaki
+Master studet at Chalmers University of Technology, Gothenburg zaki.alzaki@student.chalmeers.se zakialzaki.c.e@gmail.com
+(+46)0720060310

+Muhammad Asad
+Master studet at Chalmers University of Technology, Gothenburg muhasa@student.chalmers.se muhammadasad.uet13@gmail.com
+(+46)0720060310
+(+46)0767530945

 Note:
-The raw laboratory data is not shared here due to it is not publicly available in this repository.
+The laboratory cyclic triaxial raw data is not shared here due to it is not publicly available in this repository.
 This is due to Chalmers University’s policy regarding data sharing.
 If one wishes to access or inquire about the raw data files, they should contact the thesis examiner for further information.
 Jelke Dijkstra
 Professor/ Examiner
 Chalmers University of Technology, Gothenburg